rajington/windowsapp/README.md

 At it's core, Windows.app is just a program that runs quietly in your menu bar, and loads a config file in your home directory.

 Currently, you can write your config file in either JavaScript (`~/.windowsapp.js`) or [CoffeeScript 1.6.2](http://coffeescript.org/) (`~/.windowsapp.coffee`).
 You can add more languages yourself, so long as they compile down to JavaScript.
 (See [Using Other Languages](#using-other-languages) below.)

-For your convenience, [underscore.js](http://underscorejs.org/) 1.4.4 is loaded beforehand.

 Then, in your config file, `bind()` some global hot keys to your own JavaScript functions which do window-managery type things.